 Even though bots are becoming better at solving Captchas, they are a real pain in the ass for hypebeasts everywhere – Captchas delay bots and prevent checkouts.

 Most shoe bots have automated Captcha token generators, which let the bot generate one-click Captchas through an aged Gmail or YouTube account.
-It requires you to watch YouTube as if that action makes your bot a human.
+It requires you to watch YouTube, as if that action makes your bot a human.
 This method wastes a ton of internet traffic and might even slow down some sneaker bots.
-It is also hard to generate enough tokens for every task when running over 1,000 bot tasks.
+It is also hard to generate enough tokens for every task when you are running over 1,000 bot tasks.

 Some Nike bots and other sneaker bots let you solve Captchas manually, which is a no-go for those that run hundreds of tasks for a release.
 Imagine wasting time on selecting traffic lights in a photo when your grails are dropping!

 There are several things that trigger Captchas.
 One of the most common ones is the frequency of requests that are sent from the same IP address.